“Do you have any examples of work in our industry? Anything you can share about a company just like us?”

 A better way to shop for a partner.

-The question that immediately follows this is, “Ok, so I don’t have to necessarily look for industry expertise, but how do I know if the company can help me or not?”
+The question that immediately follows this is, “Okay, so I don’t have to necessarily look for industry expertise, but how do I know whether the company can help me or not?”

 It’s a fair question.
 It is really tough as a buyer to know where to start.
 To get around this, some businesses choose to rely on Requests for Proposal, or RFPs.
 Typically when a business uses an RFP, they are trying to get a feel for the companies in consideration and to know more about what they have to offer.

 The most common thing I hear during an RFP process is, “I just want to be able to compare the companies next to each other on paper.”
 The challenge is that business doesn’t happen on paper.
 It happens in meetings, conversations, and relationships.
-It happens across or around a table working on strategy and making important decisions that will move the business forward.
-It is impossible to understand if that relationship is going to be the right one when looking at a couple sheets of paper that describe the company’s officers and if the potential partner is an LLC or an S Corp.
+It happens across or around a table (or on Zoom) working on strategy and making important decisions that will move the business forward.
+It is impossible to know whether that relationship is going to be the right one from looking at a couple sheets of paper that describe the company’s officers and if the potential partner is an LLC or an S corp.